selectize/selectize.js/docs/usage.md

 	</tr>
 	<tr>
 		<td valign="top"><code>options</code></td>
 		<td valign="top">Options available to select; array of objects.
-If your element is &lt;select&gt; with &lt;option&gt;s specified this property gets populated accordingtly.
+If your element is &lt;select&gt; with &lt;option&gt;s specified this property gets populated accordingly.
 Setting this property is convenient if you have your data as an array and want to automatically generate the &lt;option&gt;s.</td>
 		<td valign="top"><code>array</code></td>
 		<td valign="top"><code>[]</code></td>
 	</tr>